 There’s nothing that says the end of summer more (except maybe of a glut of tomatoes – have you seen all my tomato posts, lol!) than the end of Sweet Corn season.
 It’s a sad day when the abundance of corn withers away to a dribble, then there’s nothing left but a few lonely ears in the bottom of the huge boxes that stand in so many produce departments.

-I know I’ve said I don’t really “get” casseroles!
+I know I’ve said it before.
+I don’t really “get” casseroles!
 Cook a bunch of good food, mix it together and recook it!
 But even I get how nice it is to pull a pan of hot, bubbly, and cheesy deliciousness out of the oven, plop it on the table and call “Dinner!”
-And this Sloppy Joe Casserole qualifies!
+And when “Dinner” was this Sloppy Joe Casserole, everyone would come running, especially my son!

 We’ve been getting some wonderful corn here and when great corn is no longer a luxury in itself, and only then, can I really think about making it some way other than barely cooked, buttered and salted.
 In other words, it takes a bit for me to get my fill of it each year…